Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Network-Security.md

 ![DLP-Success](Images/DLP-Success.png)

 As we can see we can send Credit Card information to a site and there is nothing stopping that data from leaving the network.
-Let's implement DLP to secure our data leaving the network.
+Let's implement DLP to secure the data leaving the network.

-Go to Zero-Trust > DLP > DLP Policies > Open the predefined Social Security and Insurance Policy.
+Go to Zero-Trust > DLP > DLP Policies > Open the predefined Social Security as well as the Credit Card information policies

 ![DLP-Policy-Status](Images/DLP-Policy-Status.png)
 ![DLP-Settings](Images/DLP-Settings.png)